lyonscode/lyonscode.github.io/_posts/2025-07-21-tryhackme-warzone-2-write-up.md

 ### Now for the second IP marked as Not Suspicious Traffic.
 What was the domain you spotted in the network traffic associated with this IP address?
 Enter your answer in a **defanged** format. (format: domain\[.]zzz)

 **Answer**:

+## EOF

+Another quick exploration of suspicious traffic in Brim.

+Tools used: Brim